Elementary School Academics

 Social Studies

-Fourth grade is a time of fascinating exploration of California and its rich history through various perspectives.
+Fourth grade is a fascinating exploration of California and its rich history.
 Students analyze the geography of California and its natural resources.
 They study the indigenous people who have lived here for centuries, the missions, and how the Gold Rush impacted California’s statehood.
+Fourth graders become fully immersed in California’s history through hands-on projects and simulations.
+In addition, our California Regions unit is enhanced with a three-day class trip to Joshua Tree where students will learn about the national park’s history, flora and fauna, and the native people in the area.
+Each unit of study takes on a Diversity, Equity, Inclusion, and Justice lens as fourth graders explore California’s history from varying perspectives.

 Curricular Enrichment